discountj/discountj/README.md

 </div>

 I build products and systems at the intersection of AI, design, and decision-making.
-Right now that means founding an adaptive productivity platform and developing an algorithmic trading system — with a background in nonprofit leadership, program evaluation, and community organizing along the way.
+To me, that means founding an adaptive productivity platform and developing an algorithmic trading system — with a background in nonprofit leadership, program evaluation, and community organizing along the way.

 ---